 You should also know though that all disclosures are not created equally.

 If you tell your therapist that you plan to kill yourself, they are going to take steps to make sure that doesn’t happen.
 If you tell your therapist that you plan to murder someone, they are obligated to warn them.
-If you plan to commit a felony, depending on the severity, they are obligated to report that crime to the police.

 When in doubt, ask your therapist if it’s okay to talk about certain subjects.
 They’ll guide you.
 There’s no such thing as a dumb question in therapy.